-The United Nations Climate Change Conference COP27 closed today with a breakthrough agreement to provide “loss and damage” funding for vulnerable countries hit hard by climate disasters.
+The United Nations Climate Change Conference COP27 closed on 20th November 2022 with a breakthrough agreement to provide “loss and damage” funding for vulnerable countries hit hard by climate disasters.

 “This outcome moves us forward,” said Simon Stiell, UN Climate Change Executive Secretary.
 “We have determined a way forward on a decades-long conversation on funding for loss and damage – deliberating over how we address the impacts on communities whose lives and livelihoods have been ruined by the very worst impacts of climate change.”